- Below is a full menu of all the bookkeeping services we offer. Some plans may not offer all the services listed below.

 - Payroll reports

-In 201614% of small businesses were audited by the Internal Revenue and this may just be the tip of the iceberg as the 2017 Federal Budget announced an additional $100 million toward IRS compliance programs.
-In other words, more money is available to audit you
+In 20% of small businesses were audited by the Internal Revenue, furthermore, this may just be the tip of the iceberg as the 2017 Federal Budget announced an additional $100 million toward IRS compliance programs.
+Therefore, more money is available to audit you

 Want to avoid an audit?
-Do your books.
+First, do your books.
 Messy records and books are one of the audit triggers that could get you audited.

 2. Limit the Pain of an Audit